jonathanolson/slither/notes/patterns.md

       - [probably not - only after adding pruning] REORDER ATTRIBUTES?
   -
   - Image output robustness: if a ruleset has more than N rules, split it up into chunks!
   -
-  - FIX NAMING eventually, 'general-implied' should be 'general-edge-implied'?
-  -
   - "all" feature set - how to check to see if faces IMPLY edges, and vice versa?
   -